OpenAI Atlas and the privacy settings worth checking

-How Atlas changes what your browser keeps and why it matters
+How Atlas changes what the browser keeps

 -

-Check Data Controls and default training opt‑out
+Check Data Controls and the training setting

 - Path: Settings → Data Controls.

-- Action: Confirm “Include web browsing” or “Help improve browsing and search” is off unless you want to opt in.
+- Action: Confirm Include web browsing or Help improve browsing and search is off unless you want to opt in.

 - Verify: Run a short browsing session, then open Settings → Data Controls → View training data status.
-If you opted out, your recent pages should not be flagged for training.
+If you opted out, recent pages should not be flagged for training.

 -

-Turn Browser Memories off, or audit them
+Turn Browser Memories off, or clear them out

 - Path: Settings → Personalisation / Browser Memories.